Canada’s Intellectual Property Firm

 Grant

 We continue to see significant delays and greatly reduced volumes of granted patents.
 CIPO has started publishing a list of all applications where the status is “pre-grant”.
-CIPO aims for granting and issuance to occur within six weeks of such “pre-grant” status, stating they are prioritizing granting of applications which have been “pre-grant” more than six weeks.
+CIPO aims for granting and issuance to occur within six weeks of such “pre-grant” status, stating they are prioritizing granting of applications which have been “pre-grant” for more than six weeks.

 Changes of agent